Abdelali12-codes/kubernetes-kubeadm-and-cloudprovider-aws-azure-vpn-elkstack-and-ci-cd-pipeline-for-webapp/README.md

 ### join the worker nodes to the cluster

-- create node.yml under /etc/kubernetes in the worker node you want to join it to the cluster
+- create node.yml file under /etc/kubernetes in the worker node you want to join it to the cluster

 ```
 apiVersion: kubeadm.k8s.io/v1beta2